-How to Boost Your Credit Score 100 – 200 Points Quickly
+How to Raise Your Credit Score 100 – 200 Points Fast or Even Overnight

 Your credit score is an extremely important number.
 It determines if you get approved for loans and lines of credit.
 It can also impact your ability to get a new job and secure housing.